The Role of Governors

 Guidance on the role of the SEN Governor

 - There is no statutory rule that governing bodies should appoint a special educational needs (SEND) governor.
 However, governing bodies of maintained schools have legal duties in relation to pupils with SEND.
-The Governors' Handbook says that if a governing body delegates this responsibility to the headteacher it is advisable to have one other governor with an interest in SEND.
+The Governance Handbook says that if a governing body delegates this responsibility to the headteacher it is advisable to have one other governor with an interest in SEND.

 SEND Governors have a strategic, rather than operational role